Willimantic Armory

-Willimantic Armory is a historic armory building on Pleasant Street in Windham, Connecticut.
-It served the Connecticut National Guard from 1913 until 1980 when the building was sold to developers who converted the building into apartments.
+Willimantic Armory is a historic armory building located on Pleasant Street in Windham, Connecticut.
+It served as a facility for the Connecticut National Guard from 1913 until 1980, when the building was sold to developers who converted the building into apartments.

 History

-In 1909, officials from the city of Willimantic requested funding for a modern armory from the Connecticut General Assembly.
-Opposition by a few senators were concerned with the scope of military construction was overridden by supporters and the bill passed - allocating $50,000 to construct a single company armory.
-A 300 foot by 160 foot lot was purchased from Samuel Chesbro for $6,500 and the architectural firm of Whiton & McMahon was awarded the contract to design the building and the builder F. D. Kent received $32,405 for the construction.
+In 1909, city officials from Willimantic petitioned the Connecticut General Assembly for funding to construct a modern armory.
+Despite opposition from a few senators concerned about the expansion of military infrastructure, the bill passed, allocating $50,000 for the construction of a single-company armory.
+A 300-by-160-foot lot was purchased from Samuel Chesbro for $6,500, and the architectural firm Whiton & McMahon was awarded the design contract.
+The builder, F. D. Kent, received $32,405 for construction.

-The armory was home to Company B, 169th Infantry until the 1960s when it was replaced by the 248th Engineer Company.
-The armory remained the home of the 248th until it closed in the late 1970s when a new armory in Norwich, Connecticut was constructed and the unit transferred.
+The armory originally housed Company B of the 169th Infantry until the 1960s, when it was reassigned to the 248th Engineer Company.
+The facility remained the home of the 248th until the late 1970s, when a new armory was constructed in Norwich, Connecticut, and the unit was relocated.

-The Willimantic Armory was closed and sold to developers who converted the building into apartments while refurbishing and preserving the exterior of the building.
-Renovation of the interior eliminated most traces of the original design.
+Following its closure, the Willimantic Armory was sold to developers who converted the building into apartments, preserving the exterior while renovating the interior, eliminating most traces of the original design.

 The armory was added to the National Register of Historic Places in 1985.